zackproser/argon-portfolio/posts/terminal-velocity-overview.md

 ---
 title: Terminal velocity - how to get faster as a developer
 category: blog
-description: I obssess a decent amount over my own developer producity and my customized tmux, neovim and awesome window manager linux setup
+description: I obssess a decent amount over my own developer producity and my customized tmux, neovim and awesome window manager linux setup, and now I pass my best learnings on to you
 image: wikka.png
 tags: developer, productivity, keyboard, tmux, neovim
 ---